ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 ## 55 - what is `collections.OrderedDict`?

 it is a class in the Python `collections` module that provides an ordered dictionary implementation.
-Like a regular dictionary, an `OrderedDict` stores key-value pairs, but it remembers the order that the keys were added.
+Like a regular dictionary, an `OrderedDict` stores key-value pairs, but it remembers the order which the keys were added.

 Here's an example of how you can use an `OrderedDict`: